What are ceramic zirconia implants?

-A Zirconia dental implant is an artificial tooth made from a crystalline form of zirconium that has been converted from metal to ceramic.
-Zirconia is particularly suited for dental material because it has similar properties to titanium, its neighbor on the Periodic Chart (remember this from 8th-grade science class?) but without the downsides of metal being placed into your body.
+A zirconia dental implant (also called a ceramic dental implant) is an artificial tooth made from zirconium dioxide (ZrO2), a crystalline form of zirconium that has been converted from metal to ceramic.
+Zirconia is particularly suited for dental material because it has similar properties to titanium, its neighbor on the Periodic Chart (remember this from 8th-grade science class?), but without the downsides of metal being placed into your body.
 Zirconia implants are commonly known as ceramic implants.

 - A translucent white color.
 When ceramic teeth are prepared and placed by the most experienced implant periodontists, it’s virtually impossible to tell they’re not natural teeth.